-The following is a schedule for January 1994 through December 1994, as to the Duty Judge for Fort Lauderdale.
+The following is a schedule for January 1995 through December 1995, as to the Duty Judge for Fort Lauderdale.
 The Duty Judge's function is as follows:

 - Handle all grand jury matters.
 This includes convening 1. grand juries and ruling on matters affecting those grand juries during each month's duty.
 The Clerk's Office will call the offices of the Duty Judge to attempt to arrange a time convenient to the Judge for the empanelment of the grand jury (if one is scheduled for that month), but if the jurors have already been summoned, the date will have to be firm and the Judge will have to adjust his or her schedule accordingly.
 Once the date for the empanelment is set by the Judge in consultation with the clerk, the date will have to be firm and not subject to change.
-Rule 6(f) of the Federal Rules of Criminal Procedure makes provisions for a grand jury return to be taken by a United States Magistrate Judge.
+Rule 6(f) of the Federal Rules of Criminal Procedure makes provisions for a grand jury return to be taken a United States Magistrate Judge.
 However, whether the District Judge or the Magistrate will take a return will be determined by the Judge.
 Until Rule 6(f) is further construed, a District Judge should handle immunization of witnesses and all matters that pertain to contempt. - 2.
 Preside over all court naturalization ceremonies and emergency naturalization matters in Fort Lauderdale. - 3.
-Preside over matters arising from Magistrates' proceedings which are not assigned to a District Judge, including but not limited to, applications for reduction of bonds and competency examinations. - 4.
-Transfer of Probation from foreign districts. - 5.
+Preside over matters arising from magistrate judges' proceedings which are not assigned to a district judge, including but not limited to, applications for reduction of bonds and competency examinations. - 4.
+Transfer of Probation from foreign districts - 5.
 Swearing in of attorneys to practice. - 6.
-Preside over wire tap applications in matters not assigned to any District Judge.
+Preside over wire tap applications in matters not assigned to any district judge, with the exception that trap-and-trace and pen register orders will continue to be handled by the magistrate judges.
 All extensions will be handled by the District Judge who granted the original application. - 7.
-Preside over pen register and trap and trace applications whether they be original applications or renewals.
+Approval of issuance of warrants of arrest in admiralty cases in any division where the assigned judge assigned is out of the district or is otherwise unavailable.

-- 8. Approval of issuance of warrants of arrest in admiralty cases in any division where the assigned judge is out of the District or is otherwise unavailable. - 9.
-The duty judge may preside over emergency petitions for writ of habeas corpus involving a petitioner's claim to immediate release, where the assigned judge is in the district, but otherwise unavailable to rule on the petition.
-After ruling on the emergency relief sought, and for all other purposes and proceedings, the case shall remain on the docket of the judge to whom it was originally assigned.
+8. The duty judge may preside over emergency petitions for writ of habeas corpus involving a petitioner's claim to immediate release, where the assigned judge is in the district, but otherwise unavailable to rule on the petition.
+After ruling on the emergency relief sought, and for all other purposes and proceedings, the case shall remain on the docket of the judge to whom it was to whom it was originally assigned.